AlineDamas/AlineDamas/README.md

-:computer: I'm a data analyst by training!
+📊: I'm a data analyst by training!

 :house_with_garden: I’m from Brazil.

 :books: I’m currently learning SQL, Pyhton and Power BI.

-:outbox_tray: 2022 Goals: create a new project and find a new job.
+:outbox_tray: 2022 Goals:  Find a new job and join a project.